LA Music Awards

-However, the LA Music Awards website, does not show anything past 2014.
-Also the acclaimed winners of the 2016 award are not shown at the Avalon Theater but at the Hard Rock Cafe on Hollywood Boulevard.
+However, the LA Music Awards website does not show anything past 2014, and the acclaimed winners of the 2016 award are not shown at the Avalon Theater but at the Hard Rock Cafe on Hollywood Boulevard.

 In 1992 the Los Angeles Times said of the show that it "has a lack of feeling for the city's musical character and diversity".
 The show also chooses to highlight many artists who are well known but who never submitted applications and do not attend the show itself.

+As of October 2025, the LA Music Awards domain name has been taken over by an Indonesian gambling site called "TotoSlot 4D".